Area Head, Art, Design, and the Public Domain MDes Area Group

-Her work has been published in newspapers and magazines such as The New York Times, NRC, Haaretz, Volume, Abitare, Frame, Metropolis, and exhibited at places such as the UN Headquarters in NYC (2016), Venice Architecture Biennale (2002, 2008, 2016), Experimenta (2011), The New Institute (2014), The Istanbul Design Biennale (2014).
-The Israel Digital Art Center in Hulon (2012), and The Netherlands Architecture Institute (2007).
+Her research and design work has been published in newspapers and journals including the New York Times, The Guardian, NRC, Haaretz, Volume, Surface, Frame, Metropolis, and exhibited in venues including the UN Headquarters in NYC (2016), Venice Architecture Biennale (2002, 2008, 2016), Experimenta (2011), Het Nieuwe Instituut (2014), The Istanbul Design Biennale (2014), The Israel Digital Art Center (2012), and The Netherlands Architecture Institute (2007).

 Edited by Sarah M. Whiting, Rahul Mehrotra and Julie Cirelli

 Remment Koolhaas, Malkit Shoshan, Bryan Lee, Mark Lee, Christopher C.M.
 Lee, Ron Witte, Farshid Moussavi, Jerold S. Kayden and Jennifer Newsom, Contributors